danomatika/joyosc/README.md

 ### macOS "MFI" Controllers Not Detected On Start

 As of spring 2024, game controllers designed to work with iOS, ie. Apple "MFi-certified", are supported by SDL2 on newer versions of macOS circa 10.15+, however they are often not detected if connected *before* starting joyosc.
-In order for controllers to be recognized, open joyosc with an optional window in order using the `-w/--window` flag for the OS to deliver events:
+In order for controllers to be recognized, open joyosc or lsjs with an optional window using the `-w/--window` flag in order the OS to deliver events:

     joyosc --window